 Frequently asked questions

-What AR-15 lowers are compatible with the AUTO 20?
+What lowers are compatible with the AUTO 12 & AUTO 20?

-The AUTO 20 is designed to fit any standard mil-spec AR-15 lower.
+The AUTO 12 & 20 are designed to fit any standard mil-spec AR-15 or DMPS Pattern AR-10 lower.
 No tools, tuning, or modifications are required.
-Just push two pins and you’re ready to run.
+Just push a a few pins and you’re ready to run.

 Do I need to change my buffer, spring, or trigger group?

-No. The AUTO 20 uses its own internal system and works with your existing AR-15 lower components without adjustment.
+No. The AUTO 12 & 20 use their own internal system that works with your existing AR lower components without adjustment.

 Can I use my standard AR charging handle or bolt?

-No. The AUTO 20 comes with its own proprietary bolt assembly and internal components.
+No. The AUTO 12 & 20 comes with their own proprietary bolt assembly and internal components.
 Your AR lower stays the same, but the upper is purpose-built.

 What’s the barrel construction and choke setup?

-No. The AUTO 20 is designed to run only on Butler Defense’s proprietary polymer-cased 20-gauge shells.
+No. The AUTO 12 & 20 are designed to run on Butler Defense’s proprietary rebated, rimless polymer-cased shotshells.
 These are specifically engineered for clean cycling and safe use in this platform.

 Can I reload your shells?